cesaragostino69/DOFT-Delayed-Oscillator-Field-Theory/scripts/README_RUN_P1.md

 3.1.
 The Main Script

-The scripts/run_phase1.sh script is the single entry point you need.
-It handles setting variables, checking the environment, and launching the Python simulator with built-in Phase 1 parameters.
+The `scripts/run_phase1.sh` script is the single entry point you need.
+It reads parameters from `configs/config_phase1.json`, handles setting variables, checks the environment, and launches the Python simulator.

 3.2.
 CPU Execution